shunsock/fukinotou/README.md

    - `task lint` (checks for code style issues)
    - `task typecheck` (verifies type annotations)
    - `task test` (runs all tests to ensure functionality)

-### Coding Style
-- **Type Annotations**: Always use type annotations.
-Use `typeguard` for 3rd party tools without types.
-- **Docstrings**: docstrings for all classes and methods in English.
-Describe what the code does, not how. docstrings style must be Google style.
-- **Classes**: Each class has a single responsibility.
-Public methods have tests.
-- **Testing**: Use AAA pattern (Arrange-Act-Assert).
-Avoid mocks when possible.
-Clean up test objects.
-- **Imports**: Standard library first, third-party second, local modules last.
-- **Naming**: Use descriptive names in English.
-Classes are PascalCase, methods/functions are snake_case.